 Middle Grade fiction is written for children from 8-12.
 Confident readers who want to take an armchair tour of the world can curl up with these great books set outside the United States.
 As with all my book lists, this is a work in progress and I encourage readers to leave suggestions for me in the comments.
+Books labeled with an * are #ownvoices narratives, meaning that the author is either from the country in which the story is set, or is a first generation citizen of their birth country.

 - Where the Mountain Meets the Moon by Grace Lin